Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: Methodology

+\textbf{Dynamic Voxel Group.} We first partition the voxel \(\mathcal{V}=\{(x_{i},y_{i},z_{i});f_{i}\}_{i=1}^{N_{V}}\) dynamics into \(G\) clusters, with each cluster comprising a fixed number of \(S\) subsets.
+The computational logic follows DSVT \cite{dsvt}, \(\mathcal{Q}_{i}\) denotes the \(i\)-th set partition, and \(\mathcal{D}\) is the voxel ID, yielding the serialized feature \(\mathcal{F} \in\mathbb{R}^{G\times S\times C}\).
+Unlike the original use of short sequences, we adopt longer sequences for \(S\), effectively transferring the Transformer’s contextual processing capability to Mamba.
+The specific calculation formula is as follows:

+\textbf{Transformer-based Teacher Model.} Training a separate teacher model enhances context modeling in detectors and validates distillation between foundation models.
+First, the sequence feature mapping is implemented using a linear layer $FC$, where \(\mathcal{P}\) denotes the learnable position encoding.

-where LN denotes the linear layer for $Q$, $K$, and $V$ mappings, and PE refers to the learnable positional embedding.
-While vanilla multi-head attention offers a global receptive field, it lacks local multi-scale context aggregation.
-To address this, we propose adaptive attention, which learns receptive fields guided by learnable queries.
-We first compute the Euclidean distances \( d \in \mathbb{R}^{N \times N} \) for all queries within each defined group space, where \( N \) is the number of queries.
+While vanilla multi-head attention offers a global receptive field, it lacks local multi-scale context aggregation and partial attention.
+To address this, we propose adaptive attention machine, which learns multi-scale receptive fields guided by learnable queries.
+Specifically, we first compute the euclidean distances \( \mathbf{D} \in \mathbb{R}^{N_{Q} \times N_{Q}} \) for all queries within each defined group space, where \( N_{Q} \) is the number of queries.
+Meanwhile, the receptive field controller \(\gamma\) is generated via a linear transformation $FC_{\gamma}$ from the query feature, adapting dynamically to each of the \(M\) attention heads.